Upton, Northamptonshire: Upton Hall

-Archie Macdonald, known in the UK as Mac, used his knowledge of horticulture to make the three acre walled garden into a productive fruit and vegetable garden, with the help of the resident gardener and two garden lads.
-Amongst other things he created asparagus beds and strawberry patches.
-What wasn't given to the girls to eat was traded in locally for other veg.
-The girls suddenly found their diet was changed beyond recognition.
-Mac went on to use the wonderful Victorian greenhouses to grow tomatoes on an impressive scale using the ring culture method.
-This was also pretty successful and many trips were taken to swap in the surplus tomatoes.
+A girls boarding and day school was started in Upton Hall by the Misses Teape in 1946 and given the name Upton Hall School.
 In 1964 a visitor arrived at Upton Hall School with a copy of Pevsner's Buildings of England in hand asking if he could see inside the Hall and particularly to see the roof space.
 This visitor was Viscount Althorp, later to become the 8th Earl Spencer, who of course lived at the beautiful Althorp about 6 miles from Upton Hall.
-The Viscount was given a tour and tea and left very pleased to have seen the medieval roof which in those days was known probably quite incorrectly as the monks room!
-It was a tricky place to visit as there was a story of a young lad stepping between the beams and falling through the ballroom ceiling.
-The small wooden entrance door was kept firmly padlocked and the name, the sad tale and the cobwebs helped give this part of the house a marvellous sense of mystery.
-Not all who got to peek in the door had the courage to enter.

 Quinton House School, an independent school for 2-18 year olds, now occupies Upton Hall buildings including a modern sports hall.

 St Michael's Church

 The church is adjacent to the school and alongside the busy A45 road and is Norman, and Norman windows survive.
 The tower is 14th century.
 There is a monument to Sir Richard Knightley (d.1537) and a memorial tablet to Thomas Samwell Watson Samwell (d.1835).